boraanand/x9115RAN/hw/code/8/Report.md

 ##IV Conclusions
 ------------------------------
-MWS is the best optimzer for optimzing DTLZ problems with 2 objectives and 10 decisions.
+MWS is the best optimizer for optimizing DTLZ7 problems with 2 objectives and 10 decisions.

 ##V. Threats to validity
 ---------------------------------